 Sensational sunsets, expansive deserts and wide-open plains; imposing mountain ranges, lush forests and gargantuan caverns; historic cities and a reputation for the extraterrestrial: welcome to New Mexico.

-Nicknamed “the land of enchantment” the sparsely populated state of New Mexico somehow manages to live up to that lofty billing with its spectacular topography and fascinating history and culture, much of which is wholly unique to the state.
-The Pueblo and Navajo Native American and Spanish cultures of New Mexico are still very much alive and well here, and are not merely there for historical recreation and touristic purposes.
-A strong Hispanic culture and lineage also helps determine the state’s distinctive character and culture.
+Nicknamed “the land of enchantment,” the state somehow manages to live up to that lofty billing with its spectacular topography and fascinating heritage.
+The Pueblo and Navajo Native American cultures are very much alive and well here, and a strong Hispanic lineage also helps determine its distinctive character.

-Along with Arizona, Colorado, Utah and Nevada, New Mexico encompasses part of the celebrated “grand circle,” America’s largest concentration of national parks and monuments, dovetailed by scenic byways.
-The State’s historic national parks and monuments include the equally overwhelming and enchanting Carlsbad Caverns (where at sunset you can watch the Mexican free-tailed bats emerge from the caverns in the amphitheatre); the beguiling beauty of White Sands; the awe-inspiring sight of Shiprock in Navajo country; and the striking cliff dwellings and Pueblo settlements at Bandelier National Monument.
-There are many more parks and monuments besides these, as well as innumerable amount of alluring trails and untamed lands ready to catch your eye.
+New Mexico’s historic national parks include the equally overwhelming and enchanting Carlsbad Caverns (where you can watch Mexican free-tailed bats emerge at sunset), the beguiling beauty of White Sands, the awe-inspiring sight of Shiprock mountain in Navajo country, and the striking cliff dwellings and Pueblo settlements of Bandelier National Monument.